huggingface/blog/universal_assisted_generation.md

 ## Future Directions

-While UAG supports multinomial sampling by passing `do_sample=True`, it does not support rejection sampling, which guarantees similar token distributions for speculative and greedy generations.
+While UAG supports multinomial sampling by passing `do_sample=True`, it does not support speculative sampling.
+In multinomial sampling, if the target model doesn't sample the same token as the assistant, the token is automatically rejected, which is not the case with speculative sampling.
+In practice, this means that UAG with `do_sample=True` will have a lower throughput compared to the case where the assistant has the same tokenizer.
-We plan to enhance UAG by adding this feature.
+In the future, we plan to add support for speculative sampling with UAG.
 In addition, we plan to integrate UAG into 🤗 Transformers pipelines, which will allow a more concise and streamlined usage.